 Sub-par.
-C - Tariffs - on May 31, 2012, the Communications Regulations (Telecommunications and Broadcasts) (Calculation and linkage of Bezeq payments) (Amendment), 2012, was published which includes a Temporary Provision according to which the payments will not be updated on June 1, 2012, and that the update of tariffs to be made in June 2013, will include an aggregate update for the last two years.
+C - Tariffs - on May 31, 2012, the Communications Regulations (Telecommunications and Broadcasts) (Calculation and linkage of Bezeq payments) (Amendment), 2012, were published which include a Temporary Provision according to which the payments will not be updated on June 1, 2012, and that the update of tariffs to be made in June 2013, will include an aggregate update for the last two years.